 Floating License Manager

-If you stop and start RStudio Server instances frequently (e.g. Docker), for instance because you’re running them inside virtual machines or containers, you may wish to use floating licensing instead of traditional licensing.
+If you stop and start RStudio Workbench (previously RStudio Server Pro) instances frequently (e.g. Docker), for instance because you’re running them inside virtual machines or containers, you may wish to use floating licensing instead of traditional licensing.

-To use floating licensing, you run a small, lightweight server, which holds a license that grants you the right to run a certain number of concurrent RStudio Server instances.
+To use floating licensing, you run a small, lightweight server, which holds a license that grants you the right to run a certain number of concurrent RStudio Workbench instances.

-When RStudio Server starts, it will connect to the license server and obtain a temporary lease, releasing it when RStudio Server is stopped.
-Using this method, you can have any number of RStudio Server instances, so long as you do not run more instances at once than specified in your license.
+When RStudio Workbench starts, it will connect to the license server and obtain a temporary lease, releasing it when RStudio Workbench is stopped.
+Using this method, you can have any number of RStudio Workbench instances, so long as you do not run more instances at once than specified in your license.

-For more information see the RStudio Server Pro admin guide.
+For more information see the RStudio Workbench admin guide.